kurianbenoy/kurianbenoy-website/_posts/2021-03-06-hostwebsite.md

 readtime: true
 ---

-*Disclaimer: This may not just be the first blog post on this topic, but this is going you not just to host your website, but also on how do web hosting working and the why part which will delve a bit into some theoretical portions like DNS.*
+*Disclaimer: This may not just be the first blog post on this topic, yet we are not merely talking how to do it only but also why part which will delve a bit into some theoretical portions like DNS, webhosting etc.*

 I am discussing in this article how to host a self domain with GitHub: